 Well-trained personable guides, all necessary river and safety equipment, splash jackets, dry bags and shuttles are all included in the trip cost.
 One day and multi-day trips include meals and beverages.

 Shorts, bathing suits and river sandals or sneakers are proper attire.
 Synthetic fabrics are preferable to cotton.
 If you wear glasses or sunglasses you will need an eyeglass strap.
 You will find a full variety of supplies in our on site store.
 We also recommended that you bring a change of dry clothing (left in your car) for after the trip.
 Leave jewelry and valuables at home or lock them in your car.
 You may check your keys at our desk for safekeeping.
 Please review our complete What To Bring list.

 We have wetsuits, paddle jackets and boots available for rent on any of our trips.
 For overnight trips we have a limited supply of sleeping bags, tents and ground pads.
 All overnight rental gear should be reserved in advance.
-Please download our equipment rental price sheet, to reserve rental equipment please contact us.
+Please check out our packing list page to view rental equipment prices.
+To reserve rental equipment please contact us.

 Sure!
 Be sure and do so when you first make your reservation.
 We will do our best to honor your request, however, if they are requested by others, working another section of the river or have the day off, it may not be possible.

 Most activities have an optional $15-30/per person non-refundable fee automatically added to the reservation at the time of booking.
 For those activities that qualify, the fee allows guests the freedom to change their reservation date or time up to 24 hours before the activity, or the ability to cancel their trip and receive a refund less the Cancellation Insurance Fee.
 Guests who no-show for activities are not entitled to any refund or rescheduling credit.